everything2/everything2/docs/API.md

 * **user_id** - The user_id of the current user
 * **username** - The username of the current user
 * **is_guest** - 1 or 0 depending on whether the user is a "logged in user".
 This is the preferred check other than the internal user "Guest User"

+If the user is logged in, it returns the following additional information:
 * **level** - The user's experience level
+* **leveltitle** - The user's experience level title
 * **cools** - The user's current number of cools
 * **votes** - The user's current number of remaining votes
 * ~~**bookmarks** - Array of bookmark objects.
 See the bookmarks API~~ (Not yet implemented)